rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 ## 3.21.36 Nonce collections

-<a name="3.21.36.1">3.21.36.1</a> If cataloging a nonce collection (a volume made up of previously published pamphlets, usually reissued with a collective title page), and one or more parts have edition statements, make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) giving edition statements relating to the parts (see [3.26.35.1](/DCRMR/edition/Note-on-edition-statement/#3.26.35.1)).
+<a name="3.21.36.1">3.21.36.1</a> If cataloging a nonce collection (a volume made up of previously published pamphlets reissued by a publisher or bookseller, sometimes with a collective title page), and one or more parts have edition statements, make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) giving edition statements relating to the parts (see [3.26.35.1](/DCRMR/edition/Note-on-edition-statement/#3.26.35.1)).

-<a name="3.21.36.2">3.21.36.2</a> If edition statements of parts vary between exemplars of a manifestation, make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) describing the situation and record the edition statements of the item in hand relating to individual parts in a [Note on item](/DCRMR/additional-notes/Note-on-item) (see [9.4.32.1](/DCRMR/additional-notes/Note-on-item/#9.4.32.1)).
+<a name="3.21.36.2">3.21.36.2</a> If edition statements of parts vary between exemplars of a manifestation, make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) describing the situation.
+Record the edition statements of the item in hand relating to individual parts in a [Note on item](/DCRMR/additional-notes/Note-on-item) if considered important (see [9.4.32.1](/DCRMR/additional-notes/Note-on-item/#9.4.32.1)).

 ## 3.21.37 Edition statements on multipart monographs